Content theory: Intrinsic motivation

 An example of intrinsic motivation is when an employee becomes an IT professional because he or she wants to learn about how computer users interact with computer networks.
 The employee has the intrinsic motivation to gain more knowledge, and will continue to want to learn even in the face of failure.
 Art for art's sake is an example of intrinsic motivation in the domain of art.

 Traditionally, researchers thought of motivations to use computer systems to be primarily driven by extrinsic purposes; however, many modern systems have their use driven primarily by intrinsic motivations.
 Examples of such systems used primarily to fulfill users' intrinsic motivations, include on-line gaming, virtual worlds, online shopping, learning/education, online dating, digital music repositories, social networking, online pornography, gamified systems, and general gamification.
 Even traditional management information systems (e.g., ERP, CRM) are being 'gamified' such that both extrinsic and intrinsic motivations must increasingly be considered.
-Deci's findings didn't come without controversy.
-Articles stretching over the span of 25 years from the perspective of behavioral theory argue that there isn't enough evidence to explain intrinsic motivation and this theory would inhibit "scientific progress."
+Deci's findings did not come without controversy.
+Articles stretching over the span of 25 years from the perspective of behavioral theory argue that there is not enough evidence to explain intrinsic motivation and this theory would inhibit "scientific progress".
 As stated above, we now can see technology such as various forms of computer systems are highly intrinsic.